Joep31/tryX/README.md

 #### Overriding the return names

-In some cases you might get a conflict with one of the contants.
+In some cases you might get a conflict with one of the constants.
 For example, if data was already defined in your file.
 In this case you can overrride the names like so:

 ```ts
 const { data: someNewDataName, error: someNewErrorName } = await tx.fetch('api.some-company.com/data')